Clinical Problems in Consultation Psychiatry (CPCP):

 - Am I integrating my critical appraisals into my practice?

-The assigned resident is responsible for searching the literature and selecting one or two teaching papers for the conference.
+The assigned trainee is responsible for searching the literature and selecting one or two teaching papers for the conference.
 Presentations will begin with a review of the case, followed by a summary of the references with subsequent round table discussion.